winglang/playground/src/tutorials/04-tutorial.md

 2. Search for the right one to push a message to the queue.
 3. Invoke the Function in the simulator, and explore what happens in the queue.

-🧑‍🎓 *Type ".q" outside the Function to see how you get different completion options in the different execution phase.*
+🧑‍🎓 *Type "q." outside the Function to see how you get different completion options in the different execution phase.*